IanOvenden/advent-of-code-2022/day-4/README.md

 # DAY 4

+# ChatGPT

+I used this challenge to test out ChatGPT and we pleased with the results.
+I had a bit of back and forth around the format of the imported text file, but once there the code generated worked very well.
+Part 2, probably only took about 5 minutes.

 ## Puzzle 1

 Space needs to be cleared before the last supplies can be unloaded from the ships, and so several Elves have been assigned the job of cleaning up sections of the camp.
 Every section has a unique ID number, and each Elf is assigned a range of section IDs.